 Emergency Relief Food Distribution During COVID-19

 To meet the increased demand we've added some additional drive-thru distributions.
 Recipients will receive an emergency food box containing approximately 28 pounds of food items.
 Each household will be limited to one box.
 All distributions are operating as a drive-thru with pre-packaged boxes that will be loaded directly into your vehicle’s trunk.
 Please allow appropriate space in your trunk before arriving.

-- Click here to download information about the Austin area distributions.
+- Click here to download information about the Austin area distributions in July.

-- Click here to download information about Bell and McLennan County distributions.
+- Click here to download information about Bell and McLennan County distributions in July.

 Pantry times are subject to change.
 For questions, contact the number listed for your pantry, or reach out to the Central Texas Food Bank.